wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 end
 ```

-Look at this bonkers class!
+Look at this bonkers encrypted method!
 It's pretty hard to figure out what's going on here.
-And to be fair it's outside
+And to be fair, it's way outside
 the norm of ordinary, MVC style web development.
 So lets go through it line by line.

 #### Line 1